Who We Are and What We Do

 What is Scopio?

 Hello!
-We’re Scopio, an image search engine and licensing platform for trending images and videos on social media.
-We offer businesses a way for companies to license photos with customizable messages and build libraries of visual user-generated content.
-Clients either search a tag or keyword find your image through us and send you a message, or you can contribute directly and we add it to our library.
+We’re Scopio, a search engine and licensing platform for trending images and videos on social media.
+We offer businesses a way to license photos with customizable messages and build libraries of visual user-generated content.
+Subscribers usually use Scopio to search for images posted on relevant hashtags and keywords on Instagram and Twitter.
+You can also contribute photos directly, and we’ll add them to our library.

 We also run a grab-and-go image Marketplace.
-It’s similar to a stock photo site, but with fair pricing and more authentic photos and videos.
+It’s similar to a stock photo site, but with fair pricing and more authentic photos and videos sourced right from Instagram.

-For right now, we’re based out of Silicon Valley, New York and St. Louis.
+For right now, we’re based out of New York City and St. Louis, Missouri.

 How did you find my photo or video?

-We’re social media mavens that search out all the next trends, and we’re always crawling social media for brilliant posts.
-So nine times out of ten, we found your photo or video through a hashtag campaign or trend that either we or our clients follow.
+Curiosity!
+We’re social media mavens that search out all the next trends, and we’re always crawling Instagram and Twitter communities for brilliant posts.
+So nine times out of ten, we found your photo or video through a hashtag campaign or trend that either we or our Subscribers follow.

-How can I sell my photos online with Scopio?
+How can I sell my photos online with Scopio’s Marketplace?

 Scopio is looking for people like you that want to sell photos online (or even videos).
 We know you post one great photo or video to social media but have 10 more amazing ones on your phone, SD card or computer.
 You can submit photos or videos directly to us for publication on our Marketplace, and we’ll promote them to brands.

 Will you spam me if I add my email?

 We do send out a fun stock-photo-versus-UGC newsletter.
-But don’t worry, we’ll never spam you or sell your information.
+But don’t worry, we’ll never spam you endlessly or sell your information.
 We know how annoying spam emails from companies are.
 If you’d like to chat with us or follow us, you can do so by heading over to our Facebook, Twitter or Instagram pages.

 What are valid file types for uploading?